-4.5.2 Treatment of annotations
+4.5.3 Treatment of annotations

-CellML processing software may ignore the contents of <mathml:annotation> and <mathml:annotation elements.
-CellML processing software must assume that the contents of the first child of a <mathml:semantics> element define an expression describing the mathematical behaviour of the model.
+CellML processing software must assume that the content of the first child of a <mathml:semantics> element defines an expression describing the mathematical behaviour of the model.
+CellML processing software may ignore the content of <mathml:annotation> and <mathml:annotation-xml> elements.

-E-mail questions, criticism, submissions or info to info@cellml.org Input document last modifi ed : Sat May 19 00:36:14 NZST 2001
+E-mail questions, criticism, submissions or info to info@cellml.org Input document last modifi ed: Fri Aug 10 16:22:45 GMT+12:00 2001